 Griffin Residuals to conduct preliminary discussions and collaboration with local and state agencies to determine the required permits for the construction and operation of the RBPF.
 Griffin Residuals Due Diligence will include identification of responsible agencies/offices, the process(es) for obtaining permits, and identification of set-backs, restrictions or potential challenges of permitting the RBPF.
 For clarity, the Due Diligence period establishes the feasibility and process for obtaining the required permits; the filing of permit applications by Griffin Residuals will occur only after execution of an RBPF Agreement between the parties.

 During the Due Diligence period, Griffin Residuals will develop initial plans for the RBPF building design and conduct engineering/planning/budgeting for the CAPEX (Capital Expenditures) and OPEX (Operating Expenditures) for the RBPF.
 The Due Diligence will identify the capacity, location and feasibility of the Project.
-Griffin Residuals will review plans during the Due Diligence period with Colchester/East Hampton Joint Facilities WPCF to ensure that plans for utility connections, site entrance/egress, traffic analysis, and receiving of CEH JF biosolids are mutually agreeable..
+Griffin Residuals will review plans during the Due Diligence period with Colchester/East Hampton Joint Facilities WPCF to ensure that plans for utility connections, site entrance/egress, traffic analysis, and receiving of CEH JF biosolids are mutually agreeable.

 During the Due Diligence period, Griffin Residuals may conduct chemistry and biology assessments of prospective, regional biosolids to assist in sizing the facility and for the development of Process Flow Diagrams for the RBPF.
 During the Due Diligence period, CEH JF shall provide historic data on CEH JF biosolids volumes and existing laboratory data.
 Sample CEH JF biosolids may be requested to determine best practices for drying and the capacity of the RBPF that will be required for processing the CEH JF biosolids.

 Griffin Residuals will collaborate with CEH JF on required wash water and condensate drainage from the RBPF to be sent to the Colchester/East Hampton Joint Facilities WPCF.
-In addition determination of the use of effluent from the Colchester/East Hampton Joint Facilities WPCF will be considered.
+In addition, determination of the use of effluent from the Colchester/East Hampton Joint Facilities WPCF will be considered.
 If feasible, collaboration between the Parties will occur to budget and plan for CEH JF effluent water use at the RBPF.

 Griffin Residuals and CEH JF shall collaborate to identify the potential properties/space for the RBPF.
-If it is determined by Griffin Residuals that a third-party property adjacent to the Colchester/East Hampton Joint Facilities WPCF serves as the best location for the RBPF, Griffin Residuals will be solely responsible for the negotiations and purchase of the third-party property(ies).
-Griffin Residuals and Colchester/East Hampton Joint Facilities WPCF shall also consider the Griffin Residuals purchase or lease (purchase is the preferred option of Griffin Residuals) of Colchester/East Hampton Joint Facilities WPCF property for the RBPF.
+If it is determined by Griffin Residuals that a third-party property adjacent to the Colchester/East Hampton Joint Facilities WPCF serves as the best location for the RBPF or facilitates siting of the RBPF in a desired location, Griffin Residuals will be solely responsible for the negotiations and purchase of the third-party property(ies).
+Griffin Residuals and the Town of East Hampton will also consider the Griffin Residuals purchase or lease (purchase is the preferred option of Griffin Residuals) of Town of East Hampton property for the RBPF.
 The Due Diligence period will serve to identify a mutually agreeable path forward for the location of the RBPF.

 Griffin Residuals will conduct additional, internal Due Diligence to determine the feasibility of the project and to develop a RBPF Agreement for consideration of Colchester/East Hampton Joint Facilities WPCF.